ksachdeva/langchain-graphrag/README.md

     - is bit difficult to understand because of reliance on `datashaper` package
     - does not support models other than OpenAI or AzureOpenAI

-## Install
+## Install (Not Recommended yet!)

-Note - this is work in progress.
+Note - this is work in progress so installing the package is not recommended yet.
+It would be better to clone the repo and try out current state of the code.
+See below for more details.

 I published the package so as to reserve the name.
 Clone the repo and install the package locally.